Edraak/edx-platform/doc/public/course_data_formats/drag_and_drop/drag_and_drop_input.rst

 Target tag specifies a single target object which has the following required attributes::

-    id - Unique identifier of the target object. x - X-coordinate on the base image where the top left corner of the target will be positioned.
+    id – Unique identifier of the target object. x – X-coordinate on the base image where the top left corner of the target will be positioned.
-    y - Y-coordinate on the base image where the top left corner of the target will be positioned.
+    y – Y-coordinate on the base image where the top left corner of the target will be positioned.
-    w - Width of the target.
+    w – Width of the target.
-    h - Height of the target.
+    h – Height of the target.
+    [type | normal] – Define type of target (value = "normal"/"grid"):
+        "normal" – usual behaviour
+        "grid" – target will be divided into a grid cells [row | 1] – number of rows (only using, when type = "grid") [col | 1] – number of columns (only using, when type = "grid")

 A target specifies a place on the base image where a draggable can be positioned.
 By design, if the center of a draggable lies within the target